asmaloney/gactar/README.md

 ![gactar Web Interface](doc/gactar-web.png)

+The results will be shown on the right and the generated code that was used to run the model on each framework is shown in the tabs.

 **Important Note:** This web server is only intended to be run locally.
 It should not be used to expose gactar to the internet.
 A lot more checking and validation of inputs would be required before doing so.

 ## amod File Format